sebastian89n/code-learning-hub/tools/linux-shell/README.md

   To extract files from a zip archive called "archive.zip," you can use the `unzip` command.

-- `tar`: Archive files.
+- `tar`: Extract files from a tar archive.

     ```bash
-    tar -cvf archive.tar directory/
+    tar -xvf archive.tar
     ```

-  The `tar` command is used to create tar archives.
-In this example, it archives the "directory" and its contents into a file called "archive.tar."

-  To extract files from a tar archive called "archive.tar," you can use the `tar` command with the `-x` flag for extraction.
-The `-v` flag is for verbose output, so you can see the files being extracted.
+  The `tar` command is used to create and manipulate tar archives.
+To extract files from a tar archive, you can use the `-x` flag, which stands for "extract," and the `-v` flag for "verbose" output.
+For example, to extract the contents of a tar archive named "archive.tar," you would run:

+    ```bash
+    tar -xvf archive.tar
+    ```

+  The command will extract all the files and directories that were archived in "archive.tar" into the current directory.
+  You can specify a different destination using the `-C` flag followed by the path to the target directory:

+    ```bash
+    tar -xvf archive.tar -C /path/to/destination
+    ```

 - `gzip`: Compress a file.